Clontarf and Hill of Howth Tramroad Company

 History

-The C&HoHTCo and the DUTCo had a close working relationship, probably best evidenced by the reciprocal running arrangements — often a bone of contention between tramway operators — which were clearly worked out years prior to construction and electrification.
-This was very probably due to the influence of William Martin Murphy, a businessman, tramway builder and politician; he was not only chairman of the C&HoHTCo up until its first meeting, and chairman of the Dublin United Tramways Company (from 1899 to 1919), but was also the owner of the company which built the Clontarf and Hill of Howth Tramroad, and converted the DUTCo's system to electric traction.
+The C&HoHTCo and the DUTCo had a close working relationship, probably best evidenced by the reciprocal running arrangements — often a bone of contention between tramway operators — which were worked out years prior to construction and electrification.
+This was very probably due to the influence of William Martin Murphy, a businessman, tramway builder and politician; he was not only chairman of the C&HoHTCo up until its first meeting, and chairman of the Dublin United Tramways Company (from 1899 to 1919), but was also the owner of the company which built the Clontarf and Hill of Howth Tramroad and which converted the DUTCo's system to electric traction.

 Tramcars initially worked through from central Dublin (Nelson Pillar) to Howth, with DUTCo crews giving way to C&HoHTCo crews at Dollymount.
 In 1902, however (it is not clear when, but either in February or summer), agreement was reached for the DUTCo to take over maintenance, operation and staffing of the Clontarf and Hill of Howth system, obviating the need to change crews at Dollymount.
 This arrangement lasted until the last day of 1906, after which the DUTCo formally leased the line for a period of 99 years, an agreement that was to have significant financial consequences for the DUTCo 40 years later.